 Once everything is in, double-check that nothing is damaged.

 And now the fun begins.
 You get to choose where everything goes and start unpacking.

 To help you be even more organised, we’ve laid out all the possible things that need to be done before moving day on a virtual white board that you can copy in an app called Trello.
 Or you could even draw it up in a notebook if you like.
 Its purpose is to list everything that needs to be done and tick it off as you go.
 Trello boards have helped some of our teams accomplish tasks that seemed impossible!
 You can read more about that here.

 One last thing:

 WELCOME HOME!
-If you’re looking for cover for the stuff you love, grab a quote on our app – it only takes three minutes.
+If you’re looking for cover for the stuff you love, – it only takes three minutes.